MocioF/No-unsafe-inline/readme.txt

 == Changelog ==
 = 1.1.0 =
-* Moving to RubixML for machine-learning
+* Moving to RubixML lib for machine-learning.
-* Fixed bug in capturing tags
+* Fixed bug in capturing tags.
+* Fixed bug in pruning clusters.

 = 1.0.2 =
 * Fix results count error and default order in list_tables.